“Come, come, who ever you are …”

-The Melrose Unitarian Universalist Church offers programming that speaks to what it means to be a Unitarian Universalist: nourish your spirit; foster the need to help others in a compassionate manner; ally with and work to empower those who have been under-served and under-represented; to fully live our principle of recognizing the inherent worth and dignity of every person.
+The Melrose Unitarian Universalist Church offers programming and outreach that speaks to what it means to be a Unitarian Universalist: to nourish the spirit; to foster the need to help others in a compassionate manner; to ally with and work towards empowering those who have been under-served and under-represented; to fully live our principle of recognizing the inherent worth and dignity of every person.

 MUUC has active Hunger Ministries.
 Volunteers prepare and serve meals for about 75 guests at the Bread of Life in Malden approximately once every 6 weeks.
 We also have a “Food Is First” collection on the first Sunday of each month, donating shelf-stable food and household items (such as toothpaste) to the local Pantry of Hope food pantry.

 The Men’s Group gathers several times a year for game and pizza night and a Yankee Swap Christmas Party.
 We also have a Men’s Retreat, typically held in the Spring at Senexet House in Connecticut.

-The Women’s Retreat is typically held in the Spring at Craigville Conference Center on Cape Cod.
+The Cape Cod Retreat is typically held in the Spring at Craigville Conference Center on Cape Cod.
 In the past few years, we have also been gathering for a summertime pot-luck, to reconnect during the church’s “off season”.
-Anyone who identifies as female, feminine, LGBTQ+, cis, trans, pan, fluid, queer, non-binary, androgynous or other is welcome to attend all events!
+EVERYONE is welcome to attend the Cape Cod Retreat.